Latest News

 Binance, according to U.S. authorities, has violated anti-money laundering laws and sanctions laws by failing to report over 100,000 suspicious transactions that were linked to groups designated as terrorist organizations in Washington.

-Several regulators are concerned that inconsistent enforcement may undermine efforts to supervise a multi-billion dollar industry.
-They warn this could destabilise the markets, facilitate illegal finance and harm investors.
+One source said that regulators in Latvia, Ireland, and Greece worked closely together to ensure "a consistent approach" to Binance’s application.
+Some regulators are concerned that inconsistent enforcement may undermine efforts to supervise a multi-billion dollar industry.
+They warn it could destabilise the markets, facilitate illegal finance, and harm investors if properly supervised.

 Eleanor Hughes, Binance's general counsel, said that Binance believed it met MiCA requirements.
 While national regulators issue licences, ESMA can discuss applications.
 Reporting by John O'Donnell and Elizabeth Howcroft.
 Francesco Canepa, Lefteris papadimas.
 (Editing by Tommy Reggiori Wilkes.
 ElisaMartinuzzi, Mark Potter and Mark Potter.